-Savory, sweet, oven roasted cherry tomatoes with olive oil and plenty of basil are delicious over pasta, served bruschetta-style on toast, or tossed into a salad.
-They're also lovely for snacking, straight from the jar!
+Savory, sweet, oven roasted cherry tomatoes with olive oil and plenty of basil and garlic are delicious over pasta or toast!

-This recipe for roasted cherry tomatoes was inspired by an $8 jar of roasted tomatoes that I just can't afford to buy on a regular basis.
+This recipe for basil and garlic roasted cherry tomatoes was inspired by a tiny, $8 jar of roasted tomatoes that I just can't afford to buy on a regular basis.

 When you pull these out of the oven, they're ready to eat!
 You have lots of delicious options for how to serve these up:

-- Toss them with pasta and beans for a lazy supper.
+- Toss them with pasta for an easy meal

 - Serve them warm or cold over a salad.